OctopusDeploy/blog/blog/2023-04/getting-live-updates-for-kubernetes-objects-during-deployment/index.md

 This feature can be super handy for Kubernetes deployments, but there are some caveats worth calling out.

-First, the object status check tab only updates during the deployment process.
+First, the "OBJECT STATUS" tab only updates during the deployment process.
 Once the deployment succeeds or fails, Octopus does not do further checks for the deployed resources.
 This means any later updates to those objects, either done manually or by another deployment, won't be reflected in the table.

 Second, if you are deploying with a "Deploy Kubernetes containers" step, there is an existing option "Wait for the deployment to succeed" that allows you to wait until the completion of the deployment.
-This option is not compatible with object status check feature because it uses the `kubectl rollout status` command under the hood.
+This option is not compatible with the object status check feature because it uses the `kubectl rollout status` command under the hood.
 We recommend not using this option for any new deployments and use the object status check feature instead.

-Finally, we currently do not support object status checks on resources deployed via the [Upgrade a Helm chart step](https://octopus.com/docs/deployments/kubernetes/helm-update) step, or deployments that has been configured with a [blue/green strategy](https://octopus.com/docs/deployments/kubernetes/deploy-container#bluegreen-deployment-strategy).
+Finally, we currently do not support object status checks on resources deployed via the [Upgrade a Helm chart step](https://octopus.com/docs/deployments/kubernetes/helm-update) step, or deployments that are configured with a [blue/green strategy](https://octopus.com/docs/deployments/kubernetes/deploy-container#bluegreen-deployment-strategy).
 (But don't worry, we are planning to add the support for these shortly.)

 ## Conclusion